-Gotu kola leaves and salves have long been used in the topical treatment of the skin.
-The saponins and other organic compounds found in the plant stimulate the healing process at the site of wounds.
-By stimulating blood flow to the cells and protecting against infections, it can speed the healing process.
+Saponins and other organic compounds found in gotu kola stimulate the healing process at the site of wounds.
+By stimulating blood flow to the cells and protecting against infections, it can rapidly speed the healing process.

-In a related benefit, the saponins in gotu kola are adept at improving the appearance of the skin.
-Many cosmetic and pharmaceutical companies are interested in it because of its ability to reduce the appearance of scars, wrinkles, and other blemishes.
-In particular, it inhibits the accumulation of scar tissue, which helps to keep your skin beautiful, even after an injury or a surgery.
-This antioxidant activity to reduce signs of aging is one of the reasons gotu kola is becoming so popular.
+Gotu kola is rich in are interested in it because of its ability to reduce the appearance of scars, wrinkles, and other blemishes.
+In particular, it inhibits the accumulation of scar tissue, which helps keep your skin beautiful, even after an injury or a surgery.
+Thus, it reduces major signs of aging.and contains saponins which improve the appearance of the skin.
+Many cosmetic and pharmaceutical companies

-Studies have directly connected gotu kola consumption to increased cognitive abilities.
-The main explanation for this is the positive impact gotu kola extract can have on the circulatory system, thereby oxygenating more of the brain and allowing cognition to improve.
-The antioxidant effects of gotu kola are also somewhat responsible, as they can stimulate neural pathways by eliminating plaque and free radicals in the brain.
-This has also made it a popular supplement for aging population, as there is some evidence to suggest that it can slow down the effects of Alzheimer’s disease and dementia.
+Gotu kola extract has a positive impact on the circulatory system, thereby oxygenating more of the brain and allowing cognition to improve.
+The antioxidant effects of this herb are also somewhat responsible, as they can stimulate neural pathways by eliminating plaque and free radicals from the brain.

-A traditional medicine used gotu kola leaves to treat severe pain in the stomach, which we now link to gastric ulcers.
+Traditionally, Centella Asiatica leaves were used to remedy severe pain in the stomach, which we now link to gastric ulcers.
 This treatment is still considered viable, and the anti-inflammatory and antioxidant properties of the leaves can clearly improve the health of the gut and colon.